For more information, including our Disaster Assistance Finder, see Bushfire customer care service.

 Traffic, road closures and public transport

-If you've been impacted by the fires, register with Register.
+If you've been impacted by the fires, find and reunite family and friends after the emergency.
+Register with the Red Cross service Register.
 Find.
 Reunite.
-This Red Cross service finds and reunites family and friends after an emergency.

 Returning home safely